woodiertexas/modrinth-vs-curseforge/README.md

 ### Clunky Search
 Curseforge's search is very clunky at best and outright broken at worst.
 If you wanted to search for a Fabric mod for Minecraft 1.18.2, it is impossible to specify "Fabric", "1.18.2", and a category the mod you want might be in.
 You are stuck having to specify "Fabric" and a category and then scrolling until you find the mod you want.
 While searching via the search bar works, it takes you to a different page where all you have is a search bar to input what you want in.
 No categories, no Minecraft versions, no modloader filters, etc.

+## Advantages of Curseforge
+While CF does have clunky search, bad UI/UX, horrendous use of advertisements and so on.
+It has some good qualities as well such as...
+ - Has the most mods of any modding platform
+ - Pays out to modders
+ - Very well known to practically most MC players
+ - Has modpack support along with "Addons", resource packs, MC worlds, and Bukkit plugins
+ - Has an area with a randomized selection of Curseforge projects

 # Advantages of Modrinth
 In short; search that actually works, very good UI/UX, great use of an advertisement, has very minimal UI bugs.